arc53/DocsGPT/README.md

 Note: Make sure you have [Docker](https://docs.docker.com/engine/install/) installed

-On Mac OS or Linux, write:
+On macOS or Linux, write:

 `./setup.sh`